-Representative Director President and Chief Executive Officer Masayuki Hyodo Chairperson of the Corporate Sustainability Committee

-Sustainability management involves both "sustainable corporate growth" and "contribution to the development of a sustainable society."
+Representative Director President and Chief Executive Officer Masayuki Hyodo Sustainability management involves both "sustainable corporate growth" and "contribution to the development of a sustainable society."
 I believe that future corporate activities should combine the two as a single initiative.
 Companies can demonstrate value creation story over the long term by anticipating future changes in the business environment and realizing those two pursuits together.